 |Virtual Machine||A Virtual Machine is an emulation of a physical computer, hosted on a computer.||

-You can set up Virtual Machines using GCP or Microsoft Azure so that you can create multiple secondary servers without needing the physical architecture.
+Setting up Virtual Machines using GCP or Microsoft Azure to create multiple secondary servers without needing the physical architecture.

-This always you to speed up migrations by increasing the number of items being processed simultaneously.
+This always speeds up migrations by increasing the number of items being processed simultaneously.

 |API||Application Programming Interface|